Madhu (2006 film): Reception

 A critic from Sify wrote, "To call the venture childish would be an understatement.
 All said and suffered we feel sorry for 'Jithan' Ramesh and Priya Mani".
 A critic from Rediff.com wrote, "Give this one a miss".
 Malathi Rangarajan of The Hindu wrote, "The screenplay meanders without grip, and the tale leaves you untouched because at no point do you empathise with the characters."
 Cinesouth wrote, "Despite having a strong support like Ilayaraja’s music and B Lenin’s editing, the film falls short because of the weak screenplay".
+Malini Mannath of Chennai Online wrote "It's no doubt a plot slightly different from the routine ones, but the director lets go the chance of making it a meaningful film. [..]
+It does keep the audience fairly engaged for a time, the suspense element 'will-they-won't-they' keeping it going.
+But then the films tends to lag in the second half and when it's time to bring a suitable ending to the story, it's like the director chickens out, opting for a cliff-edge (literally) climax".